Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Written by: Jessica Kim

 Psychiatric Service Dogs (PSDs) are specially trained dogs that help to assist their handlers with at least one task.
+They are different from emotional support animals in that they are granted public access.
 PSDs are extremely invaluable dogs that assist people with mental illnesses in numerous ways.
-Some of the things they can be trained to do include coping with anxiety attacks, providing medical assistance or medication reminders, and waking people up from night terrors.
+Some of the things they can be trained to do include alerting to anxiety attacks, providing medical assistance or medication reminders, bringing their owners back to the present, providing a physical barrier for their owner’s personal space, and waking people up from night terrors.

 There are a few ways to go about getting a PSD.
 Adopting a PSD is one of the easiest ways, but they’re often very expensive, and you can end up being placed on a waiting list.
 Training one on your own can be one of the most cost-efficient ways, but you must be prepared to spend a lot of time and commitment on training.